Congruence for lattice path models with filter restrictions and long steps: Notations

 for the set of all lattice paths from $A$ to $B$ that have steps from $\mathbb{S}$ and obey the restrictions from $\mathcal{C}$.
-We will denote the number of paths in this set as
+We denote the number of paths in this set as

-The set of restrictions $\mathcal{C}$ in lattice path models considered throughout this paper will mostly contain wall restrictions and filter restrictions.
+The set of restrictions $\mathcal{C}$ in lattice path models considered throughout this paper mostly contain wall restrictions and filter restrictions.
 Left(right) wall restrictions forbid steps in the left(right) direction, reflecting descending paths and preventing them from crossing the 'wall'.
-Filter restrictions forbid steps in certain directions and provide other steps with non uniform weights, so paths can cross the 'filter' in one direction, but cannot cross it in the opposite direction.
-Rigorous definition of these restrictions will be given in subsequent sections.
-To each step from $(x,y)$ to $(\tilde{x},\tilde{y})$ we will assign the weight function $\omega:\mathbb{S}\longrightarrow \mathbb{R}_{>0}$ and use notation $(x,y)\xrightarrow[]{\omega}(\tilde{x},\tilde{y})$ to denote that the step from $(x,y)$ to $(\tilde{x},\tilde{y})$ has the weight $\omega$.
-By default, all unrestricted steps from $\mathbb{S}$ will have weight $1$ and will denoted by an arrow with no number at the top.
-The \textit{weight} of a path $\mathcal{P}$ is defined as the product
+Filter restrictions forbid steps in certain directions and provide other steps with non-uniform weights, so paths can cross the 'filter' in one direction, but cannot cross it in the opposite direction.
+A rigorous definition of these restrictions is given in subsequent sections.